Rukshani/deeplearningschool/_posts/2018-01-01-alphazero-explained.md

     state_values = []
     for move in game.valid_moves():
         game.make_move(move)
-        # guaranteed win for P2 is guaranteed loss for P1, so we flip the values
+        # guaranteed win for P2 is loss for P1, so we flip values
         state_values.append(-value(game))
         game.undo_move()

-    # The player always chooses the optimal move: the best possible achievable state
+    # The player always chooses the optimal game state
+    # +1 (win) if possible, otherwise draw, then loss
     return max(state_values)
 ~~~